apache/mxnet/docs/tutorials/basic/ndarray.md

 2. It is easier for the backend engine to explore further optimization, such as auto parallelization.

-The backend engine can resolve data dependencies and schedule the computations correctly in manner that is transparent to the frontend users.
+The backend engine can resolve data dependencies and schedule the computations correctly in a manner that is transparent to the frontend users.
 We can explicitly call the method `wait_to_read` on the result NDArray to wait until the computation finishes.
 Operations that copy data from an NDArray to other packages, such as `asnumpy`, will implicitly call `wait_to_read`.